Questions and Answers (Biffy Clyro song)

-"Questions and Answers" is a song by Scottish rock band Biffy Clyro, and was the second single to be released from their 2003 album, The Vertigo of Bliss; It was their first single to enter the top 40 of the UK Singles Chart, reaching a peak of number 26.
+"Questions and Answers" is a song by the Scottish rock band Biffy Clyro, and was the second single to be released from their 2003 album, The Vertigo of Bliss; It was their first single to enter the top 40 of the UK Singles Chart, reaching a peak of number 26.
 It was also their first top-ten single in their home country, reaching number nine on the Scottish Singles Chart.

+Composition

+The song is very different in style from the rest of the album, featuring elements of pop punk, post-grunge and art rock.
+In the chorus, frontman and guitarist Simon Neil trades vocals with drummer Ben Johnston.

+Music video

-The music video, directed by Bradley Beesley and Dan Brown, was recorded with Simon Neil in a wheelchair after he broke his foot the night before the video shoot at a gig by jumping off the PA system.
+The music video was directed by Bradley Beesley and Dan Brown.
+It was recorded with Simon Neil in a wheelchair after he broke his foot the night before the video shoot at a gig by jumping off the PA system.
 Brown said of the making of the video: "Brad and I flew to London in March of 2003 to shoot a video for Biffy Clyro (then signed to Beggars Banquet).
-We had very little money so we shot the video on DV, transferred the video to 35mm film and had a friend scratch animation on the films negative.
-He also painted frames with sharpies to give it a retro/psychedelic feel.
-I brought my small sony handycam and shot home movies during the shoot.
+We had very little money so we shot the video on DV, transferred the video to 35mm film and had a friend scratch animation on the film's negative.
+He also painted frames with Sharpies to give it a retro/psychedelic feel.
+I brought my small Sony handycam and shot home movies during the shoot.
 This was the first of three videos we made for Simon, James and Ben.
 Who were, without a doubt, the absolute best to work with."